-As of June 1 2020, only 12 countries have not confirmed any cases of COVID-19.
-Many of these countries are Pacific Island countries in Oceania.
+As of August 10 2020, only 12 countries have not confirmed any cases of COVID-19.
+Many of these countries without COVID-19 are Pacific Island countries in Oceania.

-IMPORTANT NOTE: this is largely self-declared and some have certainly raised scepticism among observers (and us!).
+NOTE: This is largely self-declared and some have certainly raised scepticism among observers (and us!).

 This list is not necessarily backed by the opinion of professionals such as the World Health Organisation.

 Below is a list of countries without coronavirus that currently has declared no cases of COVID-19.

 NOTE: This list of countries without coronavirus includes ONLY countries that have no COVID-19 cases and NEVER have.
 They are completely coronavirus free as coronavirus has not entered the country borders.
 These countries without COVID-19 are from the 193 UN recognised countries.
 This list of countries without coronavirus DOES NOT include territories or dependencies.
 It does also not include countries that have declared themselves COVID-19 free after all cases cured.

 1. North Korea 🇰🇵